Specials - Saint Leo The Great Catholic Church/School

 Joanne and her husband Mike have been parishioners of Saint Leo the Great since 1982.
 Each of Joanne’s four children attended and graduated from Saint Leo’s and she now has several grandchildren who are current students at the school.

 Joanne joined as the school nurse in the Fall of 2022.
 She has over twenty-five years of experience as a Licensed Practical Nurse, serving in various specialties throughout her career.
-Prior to joining the staff at St. Leo’s, Joanne served as a school nurse in the Penn Manor School District.
+Prior to joining the staff at Saint Leo’s, Joanne served as a school nurse in the Penn Manor School District.

 She is a member of the Parish Security Team and has previously volunteered with the American Cancer Society.